Individualized and Interpretable Sleep Forecasting via a Two-Stage Adaptive Spatial-Temporal Model: Dataset and pre-processing

 This study was conducted in accordance with the Declaration of Helsinki and Dutch regulations governing research involving human participants.
 The Central Ethics Review Board for non-WMO studies (CTc UMCG), which oversees investigations outside the scope of the Medical Research Involving Human participants Act (WMO), reviewed and approved the study (study register number 18021).
 Written informed consent was obtained from each participant prior to enrollment.

-Participants wore Garmin Vivosmart 5 devices for 10-15 weeks to record accelerations, heart rate, ambient light, and blood oxygen saturation, with instructions to remove the device daily as recommended by the manufacturer.
-They were recruited from two field labs in northern Netherlands: a weekly walking group supervised by healthcare professionals, and a 10-week personal lifestyle intervention program featuring personalized nutrition, cooking workshops, sports sessions, and mindfulness lessons.
+Participants wore Garmin Vivosmart 5 devices for 10-15 weeks to record accelerations, heart rate, and blood oxygen saturation, with instructions to remove the device daily as recommended by the manufacturer.
+Participants were recruited from two field labs in northern Netherlands: a weekly walking group supervised by healthcare professionals, and a 10-week personal lifestyle intervention program featuring personalized nutrition, cooking workshops, sports sessions, and mindfulness lessons.
 Research team members attended weekly walking sessions and visited the intervention site biweekly to provide device assistance, while participants otherwise maintained their regular routines.
-Of the 17 initial participants, one withdrew after three weeks, leaving 16 female participants with a median age of 55.5 years (IQR: 16.25) and median BMI of 28.22 kg/m² (IQR: 10.74), seven of whom had prior smartwatch experience.
+Of the 17 initial participants, one withdrew after three weeks, leaving 16 female participants with a median age of 55.5 years (IQR: 16.25) and a median \gls{bmi} of 28.22 kg/m² (IQR: 10.74), seven of whom had prior smartwatch experience.
 All data are maintained in the secure, offline Virtual Research Workspace (VRW) administered by the University of Groningen.
-Prior to downloading and local analysis, data are preprocessed within the VRW in an offline environment to remove sensitive information.
-More details of the dataset can be found in our previous work~\cite{wang2024multivariate}.
+Prior to downloading and local analysis, data were preprocessed within the VRW in an offline environment to remove sensitive information.